GLOBAL MARKETS-Dollar charges higher after Fed hikes rates

 For Reuters new Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets

-Additional reporting by Wayne Cole in Sydney and Hideyuki Sano in Tokyo; Editing by Tom Heneghan
+Additional reporting by Wayne Cole in Sydney and Hideyuki Sano in Tokyo; Editing by Gareth Jones